-Here are some ticket offer from the US:
+Here are some ticket offers from the US:

 Click here for more info about lodging in Iceland.

-Iceland has network of bus lines, ferry routes and domestic airports for traveling between cities/sites.
+Iceland has a network of bus lines, ferry routes, and domestic airports for traveling between cities/sites.
 This is in the case you are organizing your own trip.
 In that case, traveling around Iceland can be done easily by car rental so you can be independent in your travel.

 In case you travel via organized tour, the operator will organize your transport around the country.

 Within Reykjavik, you can easily reach attractions by walking or by renting a bicycle, or call a taxi (no Uber in Iceland yet).